-`Wow´ is the usual reaction of visitors to the island during the almond blossom season.
+Almond Blossom in Mallorca is the the season that really gives every visitor the `wow´ factor.
 Beginning as early as January each year and lasting well into February, this really is a special time.

 We are all nuts about almonds for their nutritional benefits and Mallorca lucks out with the volume of almond trees it has on the island.
 Harvested in late summer, these high quality almonds have meant that locals have been cooking with almonds for hundreds of years; for example cold almond soup served in the summer, almond sauces for fish dishes, turrón at Christmas and of course Gato d´Ametlla, the delectable Mallorcan almond cake.